Children currently on a waitlist for an advocate

 Judges appoint CASA volunteers to represent the best interests of children who have been removed from their homes due to abuse or neglect.
 Each year, more than 600,000 children experience foster care in this country.
 Because there are not enough CASA volunteers to represent all of the children in care, judges typically assign CASA volunteers to their most difficult cases.

 Independent national research identified the effectiveness of CASA volunteers involved in abuse and neglect CHINS, Child In Need of Services, cases.
-Among their findings they reported that children with a CASA volunteer are less likely to spend time in long-term foster care, are less likely to re-enter the foster care system, and have more services ordered for both the child and the family.
+Among their findings, they reported that children with a CASA volunteer are less likely to spend time in long-term foster care, less likely to re-enter the foster care system, and have more services ordered for both the child and the family.
 CASA works in conjunction with the Department of Child Services (DCS) and the court to ensure the best possible outcomes for children and their families in Vanderburgh County.